jacob-abe/jacob-abe/README.md

 ## Cyclist, Developer, and Entrepreneur

 - 🔭 Co-Founder of Circle, Reveno, Mr Feely!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning to build CNNs for text analysis and REST APIs
 - 👯 I’m looking to collaborate with other devs for my personal projects
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I play football and jam to satanic music